A Tutorial Review of Bayesian Optimization with Gaussian Processes to Accelerate Stationary Point Searches: Illustrative Examples

 \section{Illustrative Examples}

+The examples in this section are intended to teach three different aspects of the unified loop: how the surrogate behaves on a surface that can be visualized directly, how the acquisition logic changes between path-search variants, and how the same machinery carries over to a realistic molecular potential.
+They are not presented as a stand-alone validation suite; larger benchmark studies, repeated-run statistics, and broader molecular validation are reported in the companion production papers \cite{goswamiEfficientImplementationGaussian2025,goswamiAdaptivePruningIncreased2025}.
+The Muller-Brown and LEPS examples are therefore retained as didactic controls, not as molecular ground truths for the inverse-distance representation itself.
+In the code these toy surfaces are handled through the Cartesian kernel path rather than the molecular inverse-distance kernel, so their oracle-call counts are useful for illustrating the Bayesian loop and for showing negative cases, but not for judging the molecular speedups associated with the inverse-distance covariance.

 The chemgp-core crate includes three toy potentials (in \texttt{src/potentials.rs}: Muller-Brown, LEPS, and Lennard-Jones) that illustrate the algorithms on two-dimensional surfaces where the GP behavior can be visualized directly.
+They are pedagogically useful precisely because they admit direct plotting, but they should not be conflated with the molecular inverse-distance-kernel setting that motivates the production benchmark claims.